 PTAs are not required to pay the Texas sales tax on items purchased for use in presenting programs or carrying on the work of the PTA.
 This exemption was granted to Texas PTA and covers all Local and Council PTAs in Good Standing.
 When PTA members purchase items for the PTA, they present an exemption certificate to the retailer so that sales tax is not charged.
+The PTA does not need a sales tax permit to purchase items tax-free.

-A Local or Council PTA must have a sales tax permit if the PTA sells tangible items, such as handicrafts, candles, t-shirts, cups, books, and school supplies, at times other than tax-free days.
+The PTA must have a sales tax permit if the PTA sells tangible items, such as handicrafts, candles, t-shirts, cups, books, and school supplies, at times other than the two designated tax-free days allowed.

 There is no fee for the permit, and it remains valid until a request to cancel it is made by the PTA or canceled by the Texas Comptroller.
-When the permit is issued, the PTA will be assigned a required reporting period when the permit is issued.
-If a Local or Council PTA obtains a permit, they will be required by the Texas Comptroller to file a sales tax form regardless of taxable sales that occurred during the reporting period.
+When the permit is issued, the PTA will be assigned a required reporting period.
+The return must be filed if the PTA has a permit, even if the PTA had no taxable sales during the reporting period.
+There are penalties for late filing.